 After the bus is activated the host starts card initialization and identification process (See Figure 4-2).
 The initialization process starts with SD_SEND_OP_COND (ACMD41) by setting its operational conditions and the HCS bit in the OCR.
-The HCS (Host Capacity Support) bit set to 1 indicates that the host supports High Capacity SD Memory card.
-The HCS (Host Capacity Support) bit set to 0 indicates that the host does not support High Capacity SD Memory card.
+The HCS (Host Capacity Support) bit set to 1 indicates that the host supports SDHC or SDXC Card.
+The HCS (Host Capacity Support) bit set to 0 indicates that the host supports neither SDHC nor SDXC Card.

 Receiving of CMD8 expands the ACMD41 function; HCS in the argument and CCS (Card Capacity Status) in the response.
 HCS is ignored by cards, which didn't respond to CMD8.
 However the host should set HCS to 0 if the card returns no response to CMD8.
 Standard Capacity SD Memory Card ignores HCS.
-If HCS is set to 0, High Capacity SD Memory Card never return ready statue (keep busy bit to 0).
-The busy bit in the OCR is used by the card to inform the host that initialization of ACMD41 is completed.
+If HCS is set to 0, SDHC and SDXC Cards never return ready status (keep busy bit to 0).
+The busy bit in the OCR is used by the card to inform the host whether initialization of ACMD41 is completed.
 Setting the busy bit to 0 indicates that the card is still initializing.
 Setting the busy bit to 1 indicates completion of initialization.
-The host repeatedly issues ACMD41 until the busy bit is set to 1.
+Card initialization shall be completed within 1 second from the first ACMD41.
+The host repeatedly issues ACMD41 for at least 1 second or until the busy bit are set to 1.

-The card checks the operational conditions and the HCS bit in the OCR only at the first ACMD41.
+The card checks the operational conditions and the HCS bit in the OCR only at the first ACMD41 with setting voltage window in the argument.
 While repeating ACMD41, the host shall not issue another command except CMD0.

 If the card responds to CMD8, the response of ACMD41 includes the CCS field information.
 CCS is valid when the card returns ready (the busy bit is set to 1).
-CCS=1 means that the card is a High Capacity SD Memory Card.

-CCS=0 means that the card is a Standard Capacity SD Memory Card.
+CCS=0 means that the card is SDSC.
+CCS=1 means that the card is SDHC or SDXC.